suchialex/CINS3002-HW08/instructions.md

   </summary>

   - Copy the contents of classes.py, validations.py and class_functions.py to replit under folder hw08
+  - Upload your employees.pkl (it will NOT upload to hw08, you have to drag and drop it) - watch the solution video if you need help
   - Comment out the existing import statement and code in main function body
-  - Copy and paste the import statement and code from main.py in your PyCharm Project
+  - Copy the import statement and code from main.py in your PyCharm Project and paste it in the appropriate places in replit
   - Submit the URL on Canvas assignment
 </details>